microsoft/azure-pipelines-agent/docs/preview/logdecorations.md

 ### Open questions
-* Can the tool runner we have automatically mark the end of output for a command in a reliable way?
+* Can our tool runner automatically mark the end of output for a command in a reliable way?
 This way all of the tools that run will get collapsible regions for free.